 During the War of 1812, Key, accompanied by the British Prisoner Exchange Agent Colonel John Stuart Skinner, dined aboard the British ship HMS Tonnant, as the guests of three British officers: Vice Admiral Alexander Cochrane, Rear Admiral George Cockburn, and Major General Robert Ross.
 Skinner and Key were there to negotiate the release of prisoners, one of whom was Dr. William Beanes, a resident of Upper Marlboro, Maryland who had been arrested after jailing marauding British troops who were looting local farms.
 The town feared Dr. Beanes would be hanged so they asked attorney Francis Scott Key to sail with Colonel John Skinner under a flag of truce to the British flagship Tonnant in order to arrange a prisoner exchange.

-At 7 a.m. that morning, a 30′ x 42′ flag (made by Mary Young Pickersgill, a “maker of colors,” and her thirteen year old daughter Caroline, who were commissioned by 2 officers of Maj.
-George Armistead who had asked the previous summer for a flag so big that “the British would have no trouble seeing it from a distance”), the British bombardment began, and the flag was ready to meet the enemy.
-The bombardment continued for 25 hours, the British firing 1,500 bombshells that weighed as much as 220 pounds and carried lighted fuses that would supposedly cause it to explode when it reached its target.
+The bombardment continued for 25 hours, the British firing more than 1,500 bombshells that weighed as much as 220 pounds and carried lighted fuses that would supposedly cause it to explode when it reached its target.
 But they weren’t very dependable and often blew up in mid air.
 From special small boats the British fired the new Congreve rockets that traced wobbly arcs of red flame across the sky.
 The Americans had sunk 22 vessels so a close approach by the British was not possible.
 That evening the cannonading stopped, but at about 1 a.m. on the 14th, the British fleet roared to life, lighting the rainy night sky with grotesque fireworks.

+During the Battle of Fort McHenry, the citizens of Baltimore extinguished every light in every window so that the British would not be able to use them to get their aim.
+A thunderstorm providentially blew in and rained so hard the ground was softened, allowing most of the cannon balls to sink in the mud nullifying their explosive power.
 Key, Col. Skinner, and Dr. Beanes watched the battle with apprehension.
 They knew that as long as the shelling continued, Fort McHenry had not surrendered.
 But, long before daylight there came a sudden and mysterious silence.
-What the three Americans did not know was that the British land assault on Baltimore as well as the naval attack, had been abandoned.
+“O say does that star-spangled banner yet wave?,” they wondered.
+What the three Americans didn’t know was that the British land assault on Baltimore as well as the naval attack, had been abandoned.
 Judging Baltimore as being too costly a prize, the British officers ordered a retreat.

 Waiting in the predawn darkness, Key waited for the sight that would end his anxiety; the joyous sight of Gen. Armisteads great flag blowing in the breeze.
 When at last daylight came, the flag was still there!
+Smoke stained, torn, and shredded, but there it waved… “o’er the land of the free, and the home of the brave!”

 Being an amatuer poet and having been so uniquely inspired, Key began to write on the back of a letter he had in his pocket.
 Sailing back to Baltimore he composed more lines and in his lodgings at the Indian Queen Hotel he finished the poem.
 Judge J. H. Nicholson, his brother-in-law, took it to a printer and copies were circulated around Baltimore under the title “Defence of Fort M’Henry”.
 Two of these copies survive.
-It was printed in a newspaper for the first time in the Baltimore Patriot on September 20th,1814, then in papers as far away as Georgia and New Hampshire.
+It was printed in a newspaper for the first time in the Baltimore Patriot on September 20th, 1814, then in papers as far away as Georgia and New Hampshire.
 To the verses was added a Tune: “Anacreon in Heaven” by music publisher, Thomas Carr.
 In October a Baltimore actor sang Key’s new song in a public performance and called it “The Star-Spangled Banner”.

 Immediately popular, it remained just one of several patriotic airs until it was finally adopted as our national anthem on March 3, 1931.
 But the actual words were not included in the legal documents.
 Key himself had written several versions with slight variations so discrepancies in the exact wording still occur.